anyscale/llm-router/README.md

 ## 1.2 Data Preprocessing

-We will use a subset of the Nectar data that includes responses from GPT-4, as these will be used to generate scores (as shown below).
+We will use a subset of the Nectar data that includes responses from GPT-4, as these will be used to generate scores (as seen below).
 We will process this data by focusing on single-turn conversations, filtering for good-natured interactions, and cleaning up the prompts and responses to maintain high quality.
 Additionally, we will sample a small subset from the dataset for the purpose of this tutorial; however, you can skip sampling to work with the full dataset.

 ```python